blu3bloodedcod3r/Tech_blog/README.md

 - I wanted to hone in on my handlebars skills and create a blog site that would be eas to use.
 - I wanted to practice making a database and having the tables connect correctly so that the site is able to list my created blog and allow to eave comments on the postings of others
 - This solves the problem of having regulations on other blog sites and allows me to create any content I so please, within reason.
--I learned that I need a LOT more practice on this becuase I could not finish the assignment corrrectly on time.
+-I learned that my connections were not being conncected correctly and received assistance to fix those connections.

 ## Installation